nagasudhirpulla/dotnet_core_arch_notes/README.md

 ### Bounded Contexts
 - Bounded contexts are a central pattern in Domain-Driven Design
 - Use different db contexts for the respective conceptual module of a large application.
 The modules can share data in the application layer rather than a shared db
+---
+> If builders built buildings the way programmers wrote programs, then the first woodpecker that came along would destroy civilization.

+*- Gerald Weinberg*
+---
 ## Layers in an application
 Logical layering is a common technique for improving the organization of code in enterprise software applications